Nephology-Ltd/Terraform/README.md

 # Terraform

-Terraform is an opensource tool from Hashicorop for building, changing, and versioning infrastructure safely and efficiently.
+Terraform is an opensource tool from Hashicorp for building, changing, and versioning infrastructure safely and efficiently.
 Terraform can manage existing and popular service providers as well as custom in-house solutions.
 See the Terraform website for more details:

 Website: http://www.terraform.io